NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 aspects of stratospheric variability that rely on realistic representations of the stratosphere and the troposphere.
-Extremes in the strength of the Arctic polar stratospheric circulation are often preceded by known near-surface circulation patterns, and then subsequently followed by shifts in the storm tracks (sometimes for weeks).
+Extremes in the strength of the Arctic polar stratospheric circulation are often preceded by known near-surface circulation patterns, and then subsequently followed by shifts in weather patterns (sometimes for weeks).
 SSWs in the Southern Hemisphere (SH) are rare (only one event in the satellite record), while VIs occur more often, but both events can have persistent impacts on SH mid-latitude weather.